And welcome back, Rush Limbaugh and the EIB Network.

 And yet they wrote a constitution that protected it.

-Well w they weren't afraid to defend their ideas.
+They weren't afraid to defend their ideas.

-Well, what was it Obama told a radio station Chicago 2001?
+What was it Obama told a radio station Chicago 2001?

-Generally, he said the Constitution's a charter of negative liberties, says what the states can't do to you, says what the federal government can't do for you, but it doesn't say what the federal government state government must do on your behalf.
+It says what the states can't do to you, says what the federal government can't do for you, but it doesn't say what the federal government, state government must do on your behalf.

 That's what he said.

-How many of you think health care reform is on your behalf?
+How many of you think healthcare reform is on your behalf?

 How many of you think the stimulus was on your behalf?